yt-project/yt/doc/source/developing/creating_derived_fields.rst

 ``bulk_velocity`` and ``center`` to be present in a given data object we wish to calculate this for, and we say that it should not be displayed in a drop-down box of fields to display.
-This is done through the parameter *validators*, which accepts a list of :class:`FieldValidator` objects.
+This is done through the parameter *validators*, which accepts a list of :class:`~yt.fields.derived_field.FieldValidator` objects.
 These objects define the way in which the field is generated, and when it is able to be created.
-In this case, we mandate that parameters *center* and *bulk_velocity* are set before creating the field.
+In this case, we mandate that parameters ``center`` and ``bulk_velocity`` are set before creating the field.
 These are set via :meth:`~yt.data_objects.data_containers.set_field_parameter`, which can be called on any object that has fields:

 .. code-block:: python